Skip to content

 Common CLI forms:

-sase commit -t propose -m "Try parser cleanup" # create_proposal
+sase stitch create -t propose -m "Try parser cleanup" # create_proposal

-sase commit -t pr -n parser_cleanup -m "Update parser" # create_pull_request
+sase stitch create -t pr -n parser_cleanup -m "Update parser" # create_pull_request

 sase ace TUI Actions